 How much are the Medicare Advantage plans?

 Let’s first talk about how the plan type affects costs.
 You’ll likely pay lower premiums for a health maintenance organization (HMO) plan than a preferred provider organization (PPO).
-However, HMOs, which make up about two-thirds of Medicare Advantage plans, have more restrictive networks than PPOs and you usually have to get primary care provider referrals to see specialists.
+However, HMOs, which make up about two-thirds of Medicare Advantage plans, usually have more restrictive networks than PPOs and you usually have to get primary care provider referrals to see specialists.

 What’s the Medicare Advantage plan’s quality rating?